kitokamada/QUIDS/README.md

 - `astropy`
 - `matplotlib`

-### 📂 Galactic Magnetic Filed Data Source and Dust Map Data Source
+### 📂 GMF and Dust Map Data Source

-This project uses the dust map provided by [Dr. Edenhofer et al.](https://zenodo.org/records/8187943), Galactic Magnetic Field Data Source -- a heliocentric GMF grid using the **UF23 Galactic Magnetic Field Model** [Zenodo Reference](https://zenodo.org/records/11321212).
+For this project and example notebooks, we use the dust map provided by [Dr. Edenhofer et al.](https://zenodo.org/records/8187943), Galactic Magnetic Field Data Source -- a heliocentric GMF grid using the **UF23 Galactic Magnetic Field Model** [Zenodo Reference](https://zenodo.org/records/11321212).

 ---